Academic Policies and Procedures

 To progress in all degree programs offered by the School of Architecture and to qualify for graduation, a student must earn a grade of at least C in all architecture, interior design, and community and regional planning courses.
 In a case where a student earns a grade below C, the course may only be repeated once.

 The designation University Honors, awarded at the end of each long-session semester, gives official recognition and commendation to students whose grades for the semester indicate distinguished academic accomplishment.
 Both the quality and the quantity of work done are considered.
-Criteria for University Honors are given in General Information.
+Criteria for University Honors are given in the General Information Catalog.

 Graduation with University Honors

 Students who, upon graduation, have demonstrated outstanding academic achievement are eligible to graduate with University Honors.
-Criteria for graduation with University Honors are given in General Information.
+Criteria for graduation with University Honors are given in the General Information Catalog.

 School of Architecture Recognition Awards